vicoslab/overlay_viz/README.md

     --dir D     main folder with images (will ask for folder confirmation)
   ```

-- Class-based usage for a versatile way of viewing the predictions during learning (aka live view) - see `demo/demo.py
+- Class-based usage for a versatile way of viewing the predictions during learning (aka live view) - see [`demo.py`](demo/demo.py)

 ### Config:
 Configuration is loaded from the provided `config.json` where you can define:
- - which filename suffix is used for image
+ - which filename suffix is used for main image
  - which filename suffix (one or more) will be used for left and right panel overlays
  - title of left/right panel
- - background colors, loaded center points size, default blending factor, etc
+ - background colors, loaded center points size, default blending factor, etc.

 Default configuration is:
 ```json